computations/SunStar/doc/writeup.md

 node in the tree.
 This includes data including the label of the node, the weight of the edge towards the parent, and pointers to the children and parent.

-The `tree` class is the main workhorse of the tree implementation.
+The `tree_t` class is the main workhorse of the tree implementation.
 It contains the tree and the `unroot`.
 Since these trees don't have the normal CRUD operations, we can predetermine the size of the tree.
 This allows us to preallocate a contiguous section of memory to store the `node`s that make up